 The IHG Premier Card offers a fourth night free on awards, while the old IHG Select Card offers a 10% rebate when you redeem points (that benefit is capped at a total refund of 100,000 points per year).
 One common question has been whether these two benefits can be combined, assuming you have both cards.
 The answer is yes.

-This is a pretty awesome opportunity to stack benefits.
-Let’s assume you’re staying at a hotel that costs 50,000 points per night for four nights.
-A four-night stay would cost you 150,000 points (with the fourth night free), and then you’d be reimbursed another 15,000 points, meaning you’re paying just 135,000 points for those four nights.
+A four night stay would cost you 150,000 points (with the fourth night free), and then you’d be reimbursed another 15,000 points, meaning you’re paying just 135,000 points for those four nights.
 That’s an average of 33,750 points per night, or a discount of 32.5%.

-So there’s no reason to buy IHG points for 20% off when IHG otherwise sometimes offers 75-100% bonuses on purchased points.
+There’s no reason to buy IHG points for 20% off when IHG otherwise sometimes offers 75-100% bonuses on purchased points.

 When the discount is available, you’ll see that it’s automatically applied at the time you purchase points.
 This is a benefit that’s almost never worth it, in my opinion.

 Note that all that matters is that the fee is charged to your card, so if you already have a Global Entry or TSA Pre-Check membership, you can use this for a friend or family member.